frc2687/InfiniteRecharge2021-9988/README.md

-# 2021 Texas cup code for the 2020 robot
+# 2021 Texas Cup code for the 2020 robot